nakajijapan/Ajimi/README.md

 Ajimi means tasting.
 In Japanese, 味見.
-Ajimi is the feedback tool, which anyone can easily feedback a report any time.
+Ajimi is the feedback tool, which anyone can easily feedback to project team any time.

 ## Requirements